TL;DR - How Bark Belt Testing is Working to Make Cars Safer for Dogs

 Bark Belt is designed for:

-• Frontal crashes – which account for ~62% of all accidents
+• Frontal crashes, which make up roughly 62 percent of all accidents

-Our system uses a multi-point restraint and load-absorbing design to arrest forward motion , not just contain it.
-It reduces force transfer to the chest and head — especially in the first seconds of a crash, which are the most deadly.
+Our system uses a multi point restraint and load absorbing design to slow forward motion, not just contain it.
+This approach helps reduce force to the chest and head during the first moments of a crash, which is where the most serious injuries begin.

 Risk scale showing Bark Belt protects dogs in common crash types.